 The Company entered into an exploration management services agreement dated December 31, 2010 with M'Ore and the President and significant shareholder of M'Ore, who is an officer, director and shareholder of the Company.
 Pursuant to the agreement, M'Ore provides consulting and management services to the Company and incurs various administrative expenses, including administrative salaries and office and vehicle rentals on behalf of the Company.
 The term of the agreement was for a period of two years ended December 31, 2012 and could be renewed thereafter at the end of every 12 months.
-On February 28, 2018, the company extended the term of agreement to December 31, 2018.
+The agreement has been extended to December 31, 2019.